-And then between 1st June and 4 October, the peak monsoon is when the flowers can be found in full bloom in the valley.
+And between June and October, the peak monsoon is when the flowers can be found in full bloom in the valley.
 And that peak monsoon season (almost every year) starts at the beginning of July and remains until August end, making mid-July to mid-August (or between 15 July to 15 August) the ideal months to be visiting the Valley of Flowers and Hemkund Sahib — just be prepared to brave heavy rains.

 Carry raincoats and protect your electronic equipment with plastic bags.
 In September the weather gets clearer and trekking gets easier but the flowers start drying up (as I happened to experience).
 Check this post to see Valley of Flowers trek in September.

 How Much Time You Need To Visit Hemkund Sahib & The Valley of Flowers